GoelSanchit/Feedy/README.md

 # Feedy
-An App On Indian Government Data
+An App On Indian Government Data.

 #Fetch Data From Data.gov.in..